csci3250-2019/student-1155112411/readme.md

 ## About me
 __My name is *Au-Yong Jeremy Wai-him*__
--Computer Science student in CUHK
+- Computer Science student in CUHK
--First time using Github
+- First time using Github

 | Favourite Courses |
 |-------------------|